EFSC Grading Policies

 The following table contains information about other grades that are not used in GPA computation, and have special requirements.
 You'll also find information about the Academic Second Chance process.
 Click each choice to read details.

-and requests the audit status in writing.
-Student must pay the regular fees and meet
+published in the academic calendar.
+Student must pay the regular fees and meet appropriate

-appropriate course prerequisites.
+course prerequisites.
 No credit is earned.
-To change enrollment from credit
+To change enrollment from credit to audit

-to audit or audit to credit, a student must contact the Admissions and Records Office
+or audit to credit, a student must contact the Admissions and Records Office before

 Note: Financial Aid and Veteran students will not receive benefits for audit classes.

 Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and department chair.
-The instructor must document on the IGF the work already completed during the term, as well as outstanding requirements, files the IGF with the department chair, and provides a copy to the student.
+The instructor must document on the IGF the work already completed during the term, as well as outstanding requirements.

 • A grade of “I” cannot be assigned to a course if the student drops or withdraws from the course.

 • A grade of “I” does not satisfy the prerequisite need of subsequent courses.